cursedId0l/telegram-to-twitter-bot/README.md

 # Telegram to Twitter Bot

-Forwards messages from a Telegram group chat to Twitter/X.
+Forwards messages from a Telegram chat to Twitter.

 ## Setup